bennylut/poetry/README.md

 All of the changes that were made in this fork are documented in the wiki, the followings are some notable ones:
 - Forced dependency versions
 - Relaxation of version-enforcements
+- Faster dependency-versions resolution (~4 times faster on tested projects)
 - `virtualenvs.in-project` is true by default
 - new configuration: `virtualenvs.symlinks-on-path-deps` similar to `flit install --symlink`
 - property definition and substitution in pyproject
 - automatic and manual build profiles (override groups of properties in pyproject)
-- Only explicit secondery source usage.

 See wiki for further details.

-**Important**: this package is itself in alpha stage and is based on alpha staged poetry, changes may be frequent, though it is planed to be used internally for our projects from day one.
+**Important**: this package is based on alpha staged poetry, changes may be frequent, though it is planed to be used internally for our projects from day one.

 **The rest of this README left as is from the original Poetry README**